A Taste Of Home: Gram’s Mocha Cakes

 Upon first bite of my inaugural Mocha Cake I thought, “Cake-like?
 Yes.
 Mocha?
 No. And peanuts … unexpected.”

-Additional bites failed to reveal any mocha, or chocolate for that matter.
+Additional bites failed to reveal any mocha at all.

-And as for the actual ingredients, well, it’s all by heart.
-Grammie, now 87, has been making them for six or so decades after all.
+And as for the recipe, well, it’s all by heart.
+Gram, now 87, has been making them for six or so decades after all.

 “Well, you need a good pound cake.
 Sara Lee has a good one but I haven’t seen it up here in years.”
 (Sara Lee highers up, take note.)